boyuanzheng010/boyuanzheng010.github.io/index.md

 ## Research Interests

 I am interested in developing **language agents** that can free human beings from tedious tasks and assist with decision making, especially on web environments.
-Currently, I am working on the following directions:
+To achieve this goal, I am working on the following directions:
-- **Multimodality**
-- **Grounding, Planing, and Reasoning**
-- **Synthetic data**
+- **Scaling RL Training for Web Agents**
+- **Large-scale Agent Trajectory Synthesis**
 - **Agent Safety**

 ## News
+- **[May.
+2025]** Started summer internship at the PRIOR team at AI2!
 - **[Oct.
 2024]** I will attend EMNLP'24 to present [WebOlympus](https://osu-nlp-group.github.io/SeeAct/)!
 Looking forward to meet new and old friends at Miami!
 - **[Oct.
 2024]** I will attend COLM!
 - **[May.
 2024]** [SeeAct](https://osu-nlp-group.github.io/SeeAct/) accepted to ICML'24!
 See you at Vienna!